image-blog-qac-legacy-code

 But the truth is, there's usually is a reason why the code is how it is.
 And, if you didn’t write it, you might not know that reason.

-That’s why care needs to be taken when making improvements to the codebase.
-You can’t just put a quick fix on one area.
-There might be some dependencies you’re unaware of.
+Care must be taken when making improvements to a legacy codebase.
+You can't just put a quick fix on one area or run your existing tests and hope they pass.
+There might be some dependencies you're unaware of or unintended behaviors that you cannot predict.

-And that’s why it’s important to know when to maintain or to change it.
+That's why it's important to know when to maintain or change legacy code.

 Back to top